Continuous wave

-A continuous wave or continuous waveform (CW) is an electromagnetic wave of constant amplitude and frequency, typically a sine wave, that for mathematical analysis is considered to be of infinite duration.
+A continuous wave, or continuous waveform, (CW) is an electromagnetic wave of constant amplitude and frequency, typically a sine wave, that for mathematical analysis is considered to be of infinite duration.
 It may refer to e.g. a laser or particle accelerator having a continuous output, as opposed to a pulsed output.

 By extension, the term continuous wave also refers to an early method of radio transmission in which a sinusoidal carrier wave is switched on and off.
 This is more precisely called interrupted continuous wave (ICW).
 Information is carried in the varying duration of the on and off periods of the signal, for example by Morse code in early radio.
 In early wireless telegraphy radio transmission, CW waves were also known as "undamped waves", to distinguish this method from damped wave signals produced by earlier spark gap type transmitters.

 Radio

 Transmissions before CW

 Very early radio transmitters used a spark gap to produce radio-frequency oscillations in the transmitting antenna.
 The signals produced by these spark-gap transmitters consisted of strings of brief pulses of sinusoidal radio frequency oscillations which died out rapidly to zero, called damped waves.
 The disadvantage of damped waves was that their energy was spread over an extremely wide band of frequencies; they had wide bandwidth.
 As a result, they produced electromagnetic interference (RFI) that spread over the transmissions of stations at other frequencies.

-This motivated efforts to produce radio frequency oscillations that decayed more slowly; had less damping.
+This motivated efforts to produce radio frequency oscillations that decayed more slowly; having less damping.
 There is a direct relation between the rate of decay (the reciprocal of the time constant) of a damped wave and its bandwidth; the longer the damped waves take to decay toward zero, the narrower the frequency band the radio signal occupies, so the less it interferes with other transmissions.
 As more transmitters began crowding the radio spectrum, reducing the frequency spacing between transmissions, government regulations began to limit the maximum damping or "decrement" a radio transmitter could have.
 Manufacturers produced spark transmitters which generated long "ringing" waves with minimal damping.

 Transition to CW

 It was realized that the ideal radio wave for radiotelegraphic communication would be a sine wave with zero damping, a continuous wave.
 An unbroken continuous sine wave theoretically has no bandwidth; all its energy is concentrated at a single frequency, so it doesn't interfere with transmissions on other frequencies.
 Continuous waves could not be produced with an electric spark, but were achieved with the vacuum tube electronic oscillator, invented around 1913 by Edwin Armstrong and Alexander Meissner.
-After World War I, transmitters capable of producing continuous wave, the Alexanderson alternator and vacuum tube oscillators, became widely available.
+After World War I, transmitters capable of producing continuous waves, the Alexanderson alternator and vacuum tube oscillators, became widely available.

 Damped wave spark transmitters were replaced by continuous wave vacuum tube transmitters around 1920, and damped wave transmissions were finally outlawed in 1934.